sagelga/github-achievement/README.md

 > How to get: Co-authored in a Pull Request {this.amount} times.

-also available in Bronze, Silver, and Gold achievement.
+also available in Bronze, Silver, and Gold achievements.

 -   10 co-authored Pull Requests
 -   24 co-authored Pull Requests